 There is one formal tutor time each week, and the four remaining sessions will be academic mentoring.
 In those sessions you will meet with your tutor, one-to-one and discuss your progress, any challenges you are facing and how to make the most of your time at college.

 Look smart, make sensible choices.

 We don’t have a uniform in sixth form and we try to be as flexible as we can.
 The dress code is “look smart, make sensible choices” so you need to think about what you choose to wear and whether it would be suitable in the professional work place.
-It gives you great training for the future, whether that is work now or later in your life.
+It gives you great training for the future, whether that is for work now or for later in your life.